Skvidos/Finanlitcy/README.md

 After that, I decided to bring this site to life and started writing it slowly.

-Now it is not finished yet and in the future I will finalize it.
+Now it can be said almost finished, but not to the end.

 [Here](https://skvidos.github.io/Finanlitcy/index.html) is a link to my website